 Project « History and archaeology of the gardens: from the Renaissance to the 21st century »

-In Mariemont estate you will find the foundations of Mary of Hungary’s hunting lodge, the extensions built at the time of Archdukes Albert and Isabella, and the Neo-Classical palace of Charles of Lorraine which is still standing today.
-However, there are more archaeological treasures on the site.
+In Mariemont estate you will find the foundations of Mary of Hungary’s hunting lodge, extended at the time of Archdukes Albert and Isabella, and the remains of the Neo-Classical palace of Charles of Lorraine.

-Regularly renewed to suit the trends of the moment and the tastes of the owners, they reflect a versatile and ever-changing European landscape tradition.
-We are undertaking historical and iconographic research, archaeological prospection and investigation and paleoenvironmental examinations so we can gain a better understanding of how Mariemont estate has evolved over time in a natural, political, social, cultural and artistic context.
+Particular attention is being paid to the Mariemont gardens today.
+Revamped to suit the trends of the moment and the tastes of the owners, they reflect a versatile and ever-changing European landscape tradition.
+We are undertaking historical and iconographic research, archaeological prospection and investigation and paleoenvironmental studies in order to gain a better understanding of how Mariemont estate has evolved over time in its natural, political, social, cultural and artistic context.

 Discover other research projects